On the distribution of Jacobi sums: Introduction

-To prove the above theorems, we use the Erd\H os-Tur\'an inequality together with estimates of the moments of Jacobi sums.
-Our method of estimating the moments of Jacobi sums is based on the theory of Kloosterman sheaves as in \cite{KZ}, but we need estimates for higher tensor powers of Kloosterman sheaves.
+To prove the above theorems, we use the Erd\H os-Tur\'an inequality together with estimates of moments of Jacobi sums.
+Our method of estimating moments of Jacobi sums is based on the theory of Kloosterman sheaves as in \cite{KZ}, but we need estimates for higher tensor powers of Kloosterman sheaves, which we give in Section~\ref{s.2}.
+We give estimates for moments of Jacobi sums in Section~\ref{s.3}.
+In Section~\ref{s.4}, we prove the upper bounds for the discrepancy and give a lower bound for $D_k$, $k\ge 3$.